-What will I get out of fraternity or sorority membership that they would not get out of any other college organization?
+What will I get out of fraternity or sorority membership that I would not get out of any other college organization?

 The fraternity or sorority experience is multifaceted and offers numerous opportunities to you.
 Developing life-long friendships with the members in their chapter and other chapters helps make the campus seem smaller.
 For many members, these chapters become a home away from home.
 In addition to the brother/sisterhood, every chapter is dedicated to enhancing leadership, scholarship, philanthropy/service, and financial responsibility through various programs, services, and opportunities.

 Will my academics be compromised if I join a Fraternity or Sorority chapter?

 Students often find managing their time difficult when moving from the highly structured high school environment to the freedom of challenge.
 Fraternity/sorority membership assists in that transition by offering scholarship programs that may include study partners, study hours, and time management and study skill workshops.
 You can also access the network of chapter members who already know how to use campus resources like the library, study skills center, computer labs, and academic advisors.
 Nothing, however, can take the place of a disciplined and academically focused student to ensure success in college.

 Aren’t fraternities and sororities just like the ones in the movies and television?